ThiagoCarrillo/ResponsiveWebGSThiagoCarrillo/README.md

 Link do Video:

-Link do Projeto no Vercel: https://vercel.com/thiago-melos-projects-5de71a66/responsive-web-gs-thiago-carrillo
+Link do Repositório no Vercel: https://vercel.com/thiago-melos-projects-5de71a66/responsive-web-gs-thiago-carrillo

-Link do Site no Vercel: https://responsive-web-gs-thiago-carrillo.vercel.app/
+Link do APP no Vercel: https://responsive-web-gs-thiago-carrillo.vercel.app/